plotly/plotly.py-docs/notebooks/getting-started.md

 For a complete overview of all of the ways that figures can be created and updated, see the [*Plotly User Guide for Python*](https://plot.ly/python/user-guide/).

-For information on configuring figure layout options (e.g. axes, titles, legends, etc) see [*Layout Options*](https://plot.ly/python/#layout-options).
+For information on configuring figure layout options (e.g. axes, titles, legends, etc) and styling figures (e.g. colors, fonts, annotations, images, shapes, etc.), see [*Plotly Fundamentals*](https://plot.ly/python/plotly-fundamentals/#fundamentals).

-For information on styling figures (e.g. colors, fonts, annotations, images, shapes, etc.), see [*Style Options*](https://plot.ly/python/#style-options).
-And for information on theming plotly figures, see [*Theming and templates with plotly for Python*](https://plot.ly/python/templates/).
+For information on theming plotly figures, see [*Theming and templates with plotly for Python*](https://plot.ly/python/templates/).

 For information on all of the ways that plotly figures can be displayed, see [*Displaying plotly figures with plotly for Python*](https://plot.ly/python/renderers/).